 Our first year class brought us four residents all with strong ties to Wisconsin.
 Three graduated from the UW MSPH in Madison, and one from the MCOW in Milwaukee.
 Theyhave brought a great deal of expertise and excitement to our training program as they help build our Family Medicine Residency Program.
 Our program recently received the results of the resident match, and again we have four excellent residents, all with ties to Wisconsin.
 They will matriculate into our program in July of 2017.

 Gundersen Health System continues to support and provide an excellent clinical training environment for our residents in family medicine.
-Gundersen continues with its high quality care, again being named to a "Top 50 Hospital" in the nation by Healthgrades.

 The residents continue to participate in the rigorous clinical and academic environment provided by Gundersen.
 They are all working on quality improvement and research projects and are involved in community outreach projects.